tito-arch/BABC-2/content/posts/the-future-of-trade-understanding-blockchain-technology.md

 ## If everyone validates, how do I believe blockchain is secure?

-Don't worry if you are asking yourself the same thing, we have all been there?
+Don't worry if you are asking yourself this, we have all been there?
 Blockchain uses cryptography to basically encode all the transactions.
 So everyone can actually see all the validated transactions.

-but you can not read what exactly was sold or bought.
-And remember even if anyone can see the transactions it's not actually trackable of who actually did the transaction in conclusion blockchain is like a ledger transaction system where all things that are being traded are not owned by a company but by everyone in the world, that's why in other words blockchain is referred to us peer to peer network.
+But you can not read what exactly was sold or bought.
+And remember even if anyone can see the transactions it's not actually trackable of who actually did the transaction since all the data is encoded.
+In conclusion, blockchain is like a ledger transaction system where all things that are being traded are not owned by a single company but by everyone in the world, that's why in other words blockchain is referred to us peer to peer network.

 ## Is blockchain the same as bitcoin?